top of page

 Practical/Pastoral Theology

 This course includes a comprehensive overview of the field of family systems and family therapy.
 It will serve as an introduction to the theory and techniques of couples and family therapy.
 An attempt will be made to integrate theory and practice through assignments, class activities, and personal and professional self-reflection.
-Students will have the opportunity to reflect upon how they might actually use course content professionaly in their respective disciplines.
+Students will have the opportunity to reflect upon how they might actually use course content professionally in their respective disciplines.

 Professor